 JAG requires that states pass through a predetermined percentage (variable pass-through) of funds to units of local government, such as a city, county, township, or town.
 Calculated by BJS, this percentage is established by assessing the total criminal justice expenditures by the state and units of local government.
 If an SAA believes its assessment is incorrect, the SAA may appeal the percentage by providing alternate, verifiable data to BJA.
-Current pass-through percentages, which are applicable for FY 2011, can be found at: www.bja.gov/Funding/11JAGvpt.pdf.
+Current pass-through percentages, which are applicable for FY 2012, can be found at: [to be added].